 5 ways to save for your child’s post-secondary education

 Many of us think we don’t have enough room in our budget to make room for saving for post-secondary education.
 But with a little creative thinking, it’s possible to come up with the cash you need now to save for those tuition bill headaches down the road.
 Here are the 5 best way to save for your child’s education in Canada:

-You don’t have to take on an extra part-time job to save for your kid’s university (though you can if you want to!)
+You don’t have to take on an extra part-time job to save for your kid’s university.
 Even small, creative ways of making some extra money will add up over time.
 Those bulky baby items taking up room in the garage?
 Trade-in your stroller or crib for cash at a used goods baby store, alternatively sell them yourself on websites like eBay and Kijiji.
 Gently worn children’s clothes, especially designer label items that seemed so necessary at the time, can also mean extra money in your pocket.
 Alternatively, turn your hobbies into a side-hustle.
 If you’re a whiz at whipping up cakes, offer your services to make children’s birthday cakes, or if you’re artsy, set up an online store and sell your creations.

 If you’re serious about finding room in your budget to establish an education fund, look for ways to cut out items in your current budget.
 Do you really need cable as well as all those streaming service subscriptions?
 What about your phone or internet plan?
 Consider switching to a cheaper service option or bill negotiation services.
 Cutting back on little extras like dinners out and extravagant birthday parties also make a difference.
 Your kid will still have a memorable birthday even without the professional entertainer.
 Buy quality second-hand items.
 It’s easy to find everything from gently used soccer cleats to video games.